birdie-ai/golibs/event/README.md

 The metrics are always sampled but are not registered by default anywhere, so if you want the metrics you need to opt-in on them by calling [event.MustRegisterMetrics](TODO_LINK).

-It's possible to find some examples of how to configure it in your Golang service based on these repositories, [feedback-extractor](https://github.com/birdie-ai/feedback-extraction-service/blob/main/cmd/feedback-extraction-service/main.go) & [aggregator](https://github.com/birdie-ai/aggregator/blob/main/cmd/aggregator/main.go)

-Don't forget to expose the metrics port, more details about it, [Metrics](https://github.com/birdie-ai/feedback-extraction-service/blob/main/cmd/feedback-extraction-service/main.go)

 ### Publisher

 #### event_publish_duration_seconds : histogram